janbodnar/Java-Skolenie/jar.md

 The shadow JAR plugin (external):

 * This is a popular third-party plugin for Gradle by John Engelman.
-* It creates a "fat JAR" or "shadow JAR," which is a single JAR containing your
+* It creates a fat JAR or shadow JAR, which is a single JAR containing your
   application code and all its transitive dependencies.
 * *Benefits:*
     * *Simplified Deployment:* Makes deployment easier as you only need to